Mattias Löw: 2020s

 During summer of 2024, Sveriges Television reported that Löw is making a feature documentary about Hans Söderström, a well-known gold panner from Sweden's northern most region Norrbotten with the title The Gold Panner from Lannavaara.
 The film is expected to premiere in 2025.

 Together with the American photographer Scott London, Mattias Löw is working on a photo essay publication and exhibition about Östergötland's many medieval churches.

 During the weather chaos at Burning Man 2025, Mattias Löw, who is part of the event's documentation team, shared his video and photography content with world media outlets.

-Mattias Löw's documentary feature The Gold Panner from Lannavaara about the gold entrepreneur and adventurer Hans "Hasse" Söderström was released in Swedish cinemas on 7 November 2025.
+Mattias Löw's documentary feature The Gold Panner from Lannavaara about the gold entrepreneur and adventurer Hans "Hasse" Söderström was released in Swedish cinemas on 7 November 2025 and on SVT Play 1 January 2026.
 The film follows Hasse Söderström in his search of gold from his native village of Lannavaara in Swedish Tornedalen above the Arctic Circle to the African countries Ghana and Namibia.

 Swedish Radio's Meänraatio editorial office in Pajala reported in November 2025 that Mattias Löw had begun filming a documentary film with the working title Where my voice carries me about Meänkieli singer Gun Olofsson, a former member of the music group Jord, and her struggle to regain her lost voice.
 The film is expected to premiere in the first half of 2027.

+During the spring and summer of 2026, Mattias Löw presents the photo and essay exhibition Kumbh Mela – The Ultimate Pilgrimage, reflecting his experiences at the 2025 Prayag Maha Kumbh Mela, often described as the world’s largest gathering, with hundreds of millions of participants.